 Campus Alcohol Coalition: Past Projects

-The UWF You Have Choices! was a comprehensive, evidenced-based program implemented at the University of West Florida from 2005-2009.
+The UWF You Have Choices! was a comprehensive, evidence-based program implemented at the University of West Florida from 2005-2009.
 The goals of UWF's program were to: 1) reduce alcohol misuse in UWF students; and 2) reduce the incidence of UWF students who experience negative consequences related to their and/or others' alcohol consumption.

 You Have Choices!